nibchao/cs100-taskmanager/README.md

  > * We will be using the Linux terminal along with GitHub.
 This includes the tools and resources in them.
  > * The language we will use is C++.
  > * The project we chose to do is a task manager.
 We chose this project because it was the most useful out of the given project options and could see use outside of this class to increase our productivity.
- > * The input of this project is the user being able to create tasks and task lists, along with editing any of these created tasks or task lists.
-The output of the project should be a way for the user to visualize all of their created tasks or task lists.
+ > * The input of this project is the user being able to create and edit a task.
+The output of the project should be a list of all the tasks the user created along with the relevant information for each task.
- >   * The tasks will have the following customizable options: title, description, classification, priority, duration and due date; some will be optional and some will be required.
+ >   * The tasks will have the following customizable options: title, description, classification, priority, duration and due date.

  ## UML Class Diagram
 ![Alt text](https://github.com/cs100/final-project-nchao006-etapi017-dgroz002-jgonz503/blob/master/cs100%20final%20project%20UML%20diagram.png?raw=true)